 (Open daily 8 a.m.-10 p.m.)

-Beers: Papacabra (Double IPA), Panama Red, Acapulco Gold (Mexican Lager), Hefeweizen, Robusto Porter, Chupacabra IPA, Piedra del Fuego Stoned Cream Ale, ESB, Beer for My Horses (Oatmeal Stout).
-E-Rock and I had a chance to sample the Piedra del Fuego Stoned Cream Ale, which we both recommend.
+Beers: Papacabra (Double IPA), Panama Red, Acapulco Gold (Mexican Lager), Hefeweizen, Chupacabra IPA, Piedra del Fuego Stoned Cream Ale, Beer for My Horses (Oatmeal Stout), Inebriator (Doppelbock).
+E-Rock and I had a chance to sample the Piedra del Fuego (5% ABV), which we both recommend.
 According to Cazuela’s menu: “This cream ale uses red-hot stones to super caramelize the sugars, creating a nutty, toffee-like flavor.”
+The Inebriator (8% ABV) and the Papacabra (9.7% ABV) are the biggest beers in the lineup.

 Events: Cazuela’s now features a live guitarist every Friday.

-News: Cazuela’s Beer for My Horses won a bronze medal in the oatmeal stout category at the World Beer Cup in Denver.
+News: Cazuela’s Beer for My Horses won a bronze medal in the oatmeal stout category at the World Beer Cup in Denver and also captured a gold medal in the stout category at the 2014 State Fair Pro-Am.

 Chama River Brewing Company — (505) 342-1800